 We strongly believe in pay per click for contractors.

 Lead Generation Websites for Contractors: The Final Word

 If you’re just starting out or have a small team and only need a few extra leads, then these websites are a great place to start.

-In fact, even larger remodeling & replacement contractors use them because they do work…
+In fact, even larger remodeling and replacement contractors use them because they do work…

-But the issue arises when you start to RELY on these 3rd party websites for new leads, instead of seeing the leads they send your way as a bonus, or icing on the cake.
+But when you start to RELY on these 3rd party websites for new leads, instead of seeing the leads they send your way as a bonus, or icing on the cake.